SharinLana/mern-stack-job-tracker/README.md

 ### To view the app in the browser, copy and paste the following line to your browser URL address bar:

-> NOTE: The app is deployed on the free tier of Render.com, so most of the time it's in a sleep mode.
+> NOTE: The app is deployed on a free tier of Render.com, so most of the time it's in a sleep mode.
 It may take up to 60-90 seconds for Render.com to wake it up.
 Thank you for your patience!

 ```
 https://mern-job-tracker-mt0w.onrender.com/